katydecorah/lighthouse-issue-action/README.md

 # lighthouse-issue-action

-Compiles Lighthouse data into a GitHub issue
+Creates a GitHub issue when any Lighthouse score for a page is less than 75%